TheF1rstPancake/coen281_twitterrank/README.md

+# Ranking social media content to aid predictive modeling
-# COEN 281 Group 7 Term Project
+COEN 281 Group 7 Term Project

+Authors:
+  - Giovanni Briggs
+  - Maxen Chung
+  - Jeffery Wick
+  - Vincent Tai

 ## Initial Setup
 Our code is written in Python 3.5.
 We have included a *requirements.txt* file that includes all of the packages necessary to run our project.
 To install them run `pip install -r requirements.txt`.